humbertoragazzini/ms-1-front-end/README.md

 ## **Skeleton**

-In this part of the project i start building wireframes in balsamic of the structure to see how this menus and tiles (squares with more specific information) looks like.
+In this part of the project, I start building wireframes in balsamic of the structure to see how this menus and tiles (squares with more specific information) looks like.

 This is a direct link to try the wireframes, also below this link you can find images of every single wireframe made for this project: